-Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 52,900 on Wednesday in twin cities of Bhubaneswar and Cuttack with a drop of Rs 900 from Tuesday’s price.
+Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 51,950 on Tuesday in twin cities of Bhubaneswar and Cuttack with a fall of Rs 150 from Monday’s price.

 Notably, the price of gold varies for different regions based on certain parameters such as the excise duty, making charges and the state taxes.